 Unfortunately, you should not expect to see significant medical or lifestyle breakthroughs from buying a home genetics test.
 While the test can be fun and may provide some direction in the realm of wellness, our new genetic knowledge does not mean that DNA test kits can tell you everything about your health.
 Yes, we have far more ability to analyze our own genome than ever before due to new technology and the decreasing costs of genome analysis.
 However, our knowledge of the genome is constantly changing, and on top of that, many at-home kits only sequence a small portion of our DNA.
 Still, there are plenty of tests today, such as Nebula and Sequencing, that will sequence your entire genome.
 They are generally more expensive, but the benefit of these tests is, as more research comes out, you can keep learning about your individual genome because you aren't just looking at a snapshot of it.
-Guava allows you to upload your DNA test results so you can refer back to them as more is understood.

 Can these tests tell you if you are predisposed to certain diseases?

 Yes and no. Many diseases are far too complicated to be predicted by at-home DNA testing.
 It cannot tell you about the majority of human diseases and the fear is that these tests can be almost misleading when faced with the reality of how small the list of accurately predictable diseases currently is.
 Secondly, even though scientists have an approximation of some disease-causing gene sequences, this field of research is constantly changing.
 Therefore, the risks reported by at-home DNA tests can be inaccurate when based on outdated research.
 That being said, these tests can accurately tell you if you are predisposed to the diseases they test for, which are primarily Mendelian ones, if done correctly.
 But even if you have the variant of a gene for a certain disease, it does not necessarily mean you will develop this disease.
 Chance and environmental factors also play a role, so it is best to take preventative measures if you are predisposed.
-Refer to Guava health's Longevity Cheat Sheet for tips on how to live a healthier lifestyle.

 Can these tests be used to personalize nutrition?